 overheard on twitter

 If you’re wondering who’s behind this newsletter:

 My name is Sari Azout.
-I am a design-thinker, storyteller, and early stage startup investor at Level Ventures.
+I am a design-thinker, strategist, and early stage startup investor at Level Ventures and Rokk3r.
 My mission is to bring more humanity and creativity to technology and business.

 Know a founder i should meet?